Equipment

 For 2m FM in the hamshack, I use an ICOM IC-2100 fed into a Cushcraft 124WB Boomer four-element yagi mounted at about 25'.

 Mobile/Portable VHF/UHF: For 2m/70cm FM/C4FM mobile operation I have a Yaesu FTM-100DR System Fusion transceiver in my car, a 2018 Honda Fit.
 The FTM-100DR's control head is mounted atop the dashboard and the RF deck is mounted in the front passenger footwell.
-(Originally, the control head was mounted on a Lido LM-300-18" seat-bold-mount gooseneck but it quickly became apparent that the Fit is just too small and the control head kept getting bumped and knocked.)
+(Originally, the control head was mounted on a Lido LM-300-18" seat-bolt-mount gooseneck but it quickly became apparent that the Fit is just too small and the control head kept getting bumped and knocked.)
 The antenna is a Diamond NR770HB dual-band ground-independent whip mounted on a Diamond HRKS mount installed on the Fit's driver-side rear "spaceship window".

-My main rigs for 2m/70cm FM portable operation are a handful of Yaesu FT-60R dual-band hand-helds.
+Yaesu FT-60R -- click for description and images My main rigs for 2m/70cm FM portable operation are a handful of Yaesu FT-60R dual-band hand-helds.
 I chose the FT-60R over competing models because the FT-60R has a dedicated volume control (good for bicycle-mobile), offers AM-mode reception of civil aviation frequencies, is rugged, and is relatively inexpensive.
 I use a Diamond SRH77CA dual-band whip antenna on each of these HTs.
 For 2m work "on the fringe", I use an MFJ-1714S 2m 1/2λ telescoping whip.
 I'm currently testing the performance of a Diamond SRH770S (3/8λ on 2m; 3/4λ on 70cm) whippy-whip.

 My secondary rig for 2m/70cm portable operation is a Yaesu FT-70DR FM/C4FM System Fusion handheld, which I purchased when the Athens Couny Amateur Radio Association deployed DR-2X System Fusion repeaters on 2m and 70cm in the winter of 2019.
 The FT-70DR is considerably lighter than the FT-60R but the user-interface isn't as nice; in particular, it lacks a a dedicated volume control.
 I use a Diamond SRH77CA dual-band whip antenna on this HT.